JereKuusela/valheim-upgrade_world/publish/README.md

 - generate: To generate the entire world (takes hours) and then use count_entities command to check how many of each entity exists.
 - generate: To generate the entire world (takes hours) and then use remove_entities for modifications.

-## place_locations [...location_ids] [...args]
+## place_locations [noclearing] [...location_ids] [...args]

 Distributes unplaced locations to already explored areas and then places them to the world.
+With "noclearing" flag, the area under placed location is not cleared of existing entities.

 Normally this command (or the similar genloc command) won't do anything because the locations will be generated the same way.
 However if a new update adds new locations or the world generating otherwise changes this causes changed to the world.